Sean T

-Sean Miguel Thompson, better known by his stage name Sean T, is an American rapper and record producer from East Palo Alto, California.
+Sean Miguel Thompson, better known by his stage name Sean T, is an American rapper and producer from East Palo Alto, California.
 Throughout his career both as a rapper and a producer, he has released seven solo albums, two albums with his group Murder One Gangstas and has worked with some of California's top rappers, including E-40, C-Bo, and 3X Krazy.

 Biography

 Sean T started his career in 1989 as a DJ before becoming a member of the rap group M.O.G. (short for Murder One Gangstas).
 The group released their debut album Exposed to the Game in 1992.
 A year later, Sean T released his first solo album, entitled Straight from the Streets.
 In addition to his solo work, Sean T has produced dozens of albums for various West Coast rappers and founded his own Get Gone Records label.